Learn More and ApplyFilm & Television Directing (MFA)

 Thesis Committee

-Students will be asked to submit five preferences for full-time faculty members to serve on their thesis committees.
-Two committee members and one thesis chair will be assigned to each student by the Production-MFA Committee.
-During the thesis phase, the thesis committee supervises a student's project.
-Approval to proceed to the thesis classes is at the sole discretion of the thesis committee.
-If the thesis committee denies approval, students may appeal to the Production-MFA Committee.
+Students will be asked to submit five preferences for full-time faculty members to serve as their thesis chair.
+A thesis chair will be assigned to each student by the MFA Film and Television Directing Committee.
+During the thesis phase, the thesis advisor supervises a student's project.
+Greenlight approval to advance in the thesis sequence is determined by the thesis advisor and MFA Committee.
+If the MFA Film and Television Directing committee denies approval, students may appeal to the committee.
 If appeals are denied, students are dismissed from the MFA program.
 Students in good academic standing may choose to complete an MS in Film and Television.

 Thesis Classes